epfl-ada/ada-2022-project-dadalife/index.md

 # What kind of films will make you famous?

 The first thing to say is that you should start with films that have the biggest audience.
-Comedy or action films are, as shown on the graph below, the 2 most appropriate genres, regardless of whether you're a man or a woman.
+Comedy or action films are, as shown on the graph below, the 2 most appropriate genres, regardless of whether you're male or female.

 <img src="assets/images/index.png" alt="Film genre revelation"/>